MartinThoma/hwrt/docs/installation.rst

 has to print the model in standard output.

-The `hwrt` toolset is independant of the way the training command is formatted as the training command gets inserted directly into the configuration file ``info.yml`` of the model.
+The `hwrt` toolset is independent of the way the training command is formatted as the training command gets inserted directly into the configuration file ``info.yml`` of the model.